IRS Form 8300 reference guide

 Example: Hospital Emergency Rooms often treat patients paying for the services via installment payments, with cash or monetary instruments of less than $10,000.
 When an installment arrangement is established on a single transaction, in this case the treatment received during the emergency room visit, the hospital must file a Form 8300 when cash payments received exceed $10,000 within a 12-month period.
 After filing the Form 8300, a new count of cash payments from the patient would begin.
 Since this is not a designated reporting transaction, the expanded definition of cash to include monetary instruments would not apply, unless the hospital knows the payer is trying by the manner of the payment to keep the hospital from reporting on Form 8300 the transaction or payments.

-Where to File Forms 8300
+Where to file Forms 8300

 Businesses can file Forms 8300 electronically using the Bank Secrecy Act (BSA) Electronic Filing (E-Filing) System.
 E-filing is free and is a quick and secure way for individuals to file their Forms 8300.

-Effective January 1, 2024, businesses must electronically file Forms 8300 if they are required to file certain other information returns electronically (e.g. Forms 1099 (series), Forms W-2, etc.).
+Effective January 1, 2024, businesses must electronically file Forms 8300 if they are required to file certain other information returns electronically (e.g., Forms 1099 (series), Forms W-2, etc.).
 Businesses must electronically file Forms 8300 if they are required to file at least 10 information returns of any type other than Form 8300 during the 2024 calendar year and thereafter.

 Keep in mind, businesses not required to file electronically can still choose to file their Forms 8300 electronically.
+Important to remember, Forms 8300 must still be filed when required just not required to be filed electronically if the less than 10 threshold is met.

 P.O.
 Box 32621